-Select the quotation by clicking on the quotation bar or code in the margin area and move the handle in form of a blue line and dot to the right, to the left, or up or down, depending on whether you want to shorten or lengthen the quotation.
+Select the quotation by clicking on the quotation bar or code in the margin area.
+Then move the handle in form of a little white circles to the right or left, or up and down, depending on whether you want to shorten or lengthen the quotation.

 Right-click on the code in the margin area and select the option Unlink from the context menu.